yuzhenning/Individual-Resume/README.md

 I am Master of Electromechanical Engineering.
 University of Macau.
 Latex.
 Matlab, C-programming are what I am familar with.
 At present, I am studying Deep Learning and Nonlinear Control theory as my PhD topic.
-I think deeplearning and python programming will be more popular in decade.
+I think deep learning and python programming will be more popular in decade.

 Eventhough I am working in Beijing Normal University as laboratory assistant.
 I do not satisfied my work content, repairing teachers and students' computer.